jirifajta/psx-3d-stereoscopic/README.md

 * [How Silent Hill works on PS1](https://eliasdaler.itch.io/ps1-fog])

 His explanation was detailed enough to implement this fog.
 But I have to point out an implementation aspect that I struggled with.
 Although front and back polygons where correctly ordered into ordering table on PSX.
 It still resulted in translucent polygons rather the gray-ish polygons in the distance.
 Therefore, both polygons needs to be merged as one large primitive using _MargePrim(polygon_primitive0_poly_fog, polygon_primitive1_poly)_ function and then add to ordering table using _AddPrim(polygon_primitive0_poly_fog)_ only.

+You can try out 3 images (here at the bottom) on your 3DTV by connecting your PC to 3DTV via HDMI and set TV to 3D mode using SBS horizontal.

 ![HSBS image for left and right eye.](images/PSX-3D-stereoscopic-SBS-4x3.png) _HSBS image for left and right eye 4:3._<br/>